 The student presenting the research must be the senior author of the abstract.

-Title and student author’s name each on a separate line with a blank line between the title and the student author’s name.
+Within the attached word document that includes your submitted abstract, use the following formatting guidelines: Title and student author’s name each on a separate line with a blank line between the title and the student author’s name.
 Type the title in all caps and the author’s name in upper and lower case.
 If any co-authors are faculty or professionals external to the University, they may not be first author and their names should appear on the line following the student author’s name.
 Please get the permission of all noted authors before submitting abstract.

 Not required of OU-Tulsa participants.